RitaOlenchuk/deepNeuroSeg/README.md

 prediction = segmenter.perform_segmentation()
 segmenter.save_segmentation(mask=prediction, outputDir='YOUR_PATH')
 ```
-In both cases, the output mask will be save to specified directory under the name <code>out_mask.nii.gz</code>.
+In both cases, the output mask will be saved to a specified directory under the name <code>out_mask.nii.gz</code>.

 # References: